Marius1311/Tumour-Modelling/README.md

 # Tumour-Modelling
-A continious, one dimensional model for avascular tumour growth
+A continious, one dimensional model for avascular tumour growth.